Changing Names – Just Call Me Frank

 Following his example comes naturally.
-My wife caught me pruning trees in the dark last month.
-“You can’t see where to put the saw!”, she harrumphed.
+My neighbor Kim caught me pruning trees in the dark last month.
+“You can’t see where to put the saw!”, he exclaimed.

 “Sure I can”, I replied.
 “I feel the limb crotch with my fingers and guide the saw blade with the side of my fist.
 If it doesn’t hurt, I’m doing it right!”

-“I’ll go get the peroxide and bandages”, she muttered as she went indoors.
+“I’ll go get peroxide and bandages”, he muttered.

 “Could you turn on the garage lights as you go?”
 I asked.
-“I’ve got to pile up this brush and turn the compost and put straw around the oleander and fill the birdfeeders.
-I’ll be in after a while!”
+“I’ve got to pile up this brush and turn the compost and put straw around the oleander and fill the birdfeeders!”

 It was me acting like Frank again, working out there in the dark.
 Though he passed away several years ago, I still find myself compulsively straightening bent nails to reuse and saving old bolts in tin cans.
 When I use pliers for a hammer, when I wear out a tool before I replace it, when I work too hard because things just can’t wait to be done, it’s the “Frank” in me.